cscheid/cscheid.net/writing/scifi_notes.md

 being human.
-It's like he's written a dozen or so novels trying to get at some notion of a Soul, but without having to get theistic about it (in passing, KSR is the most spiritual writer of hard scifi I can think of.)
+It's like he's written a dozen or so novels trying to get at some notion of a Soul, but without having to get theistic about it (in passing, KSR is the most spiritual writer of hard scifi I can think of, though people tell me that Gene Wolfe is a worthy competitor in this respect.)
 A central notion of his books, in my view, have been that environments are fragile but humans are hardy: we will live in Other Places, and we will thrive.
 This stands in direct contast with what Aurora is about!
 It's a really fascinating change of perspective, and it left me really wanting to read the next installment (even though it seems clear that Aurora is not a trilogy).

+New York 2140 is a fine chapter of Humans are (Fool)Hardy, but it's passable overall unless you are a KSR completionist.

-## Ken MacLeod, and the Star Fraction
+## Ken MacLeod, and the Fall Revolution

 Disclaimer: I've only read Star Fraction so far.
 It's a series, though, so it's possible I'm getting this stuff completely wrong.